There are places available for only 42 barristers. Seniority of at least five years at the private bar is a pre-requisite.

 The Intensive involves discussion and comment on each aspect of trial performance.

-The coaching faculty will comprise senior Australian judges, International and Australian senior practitioners and professional performance coaches who have worked with barristers fror the ABA and others.
+The coaching faculty will comprise Australian judges, International and Australian senior practitioners and professional performance coaches who have worked with barristers from the ABA, and with others.

 There are very few opportunities for barristers to develop their advocacy skills by preparing a case and experimenting with a number of styles of performance to see which is the most effective for that advocate on that occasion.
 Rarely do barristers have the opportunity of seeing their own performance played back so that it can be reviewed.
 Never in professional practice is there an opportunity to have a number of senior practitioners analyse performances and provide intensive and supportive feedback about ways to refine and improve.

-The coaching faculty will include Federal and Supreme Court Judges, Australian and International counsel from New Zealand, South Africa, Singapore, Malaysia and the United Kingdom as well as performance and voice coaches with expertise in voice, movement and impact.
+The coaching Faculty will include current and former Judges, Australian and International counsel, performance coaches with expertise in voice, movement and impact, including:

 Advocates will be briefed for either the Applicant or Respondent in a case involving alleged breaches of the Australian Consumer Law.